zxj0302/NDS/README.md

 ### Batch Configuration (config.yaml)

-The `config.yaml` file organizes batch experiments into three sections:
+The `config.yaml` file uses a DRY (Don't Repeat Yourself) design with YAML anchors and references for competitor templates.

+**Structure:**

+1. **competitor_templates**: Defines all algorithms and their default parameters once
+   - Each algorithm has a `toggle` flag to enable/disable
+   - Parameters can use YAML inheritance (`<<: *anchor`) to avoid duplication
+   - Modular EXACT configurations for ablation studies

-**real-world**: Configuration for real-world datasets
+2. **real-world**: Configuration for real-world datasets

-- `input`: List of graph files with toggle flags
+   - `input`: List of graph files with individual toggle flags
-- `weight_reverse`: Whether to reverse edge weights (true for signed networks)
+   - `weight_reverse`: Whether to reverse edge weights
    - `output`: Output directory
-- `competitors`: List of algorithms with their parameters
+   - `competitors`: References competitor_templates

-**synthetic**: Configuration for synthetic graphs
+3. **synthetic**: Configuration for synthetic graphs

-- `input_folder`: List of directories containing synthetic graphs
+   - `input_folder`: List of directories with toggle flags
    - Similar structure to real-world section

-**test**: Quick testing configuration
+4. **test**: Quick testing configuration

-- Simplified setup for testing individual graphs
+   - Simplified setup for individual test cases

-The batch experiment runner (in `main.ipynb`) reads `config.yaml`, generates individual JSON config files for each algorithm/dataset combination, and runs them sequentially.
+The batch experiment runner (in `main.ipynb`) reads `config.yaml`, generates individual JSON config files for each enabled algorithm/dataset combination, and runs them sequentially.
+Toggle any algorithm or dataset on/off without deleting configuration.

 ---